I replaced 200 lines of code with one sentence.

 North Stars

-Dense strategy docs — one per domain.
-Constitutions, not daily notes.
-Only change when something real shifts.
+Dense strategy docs per domain.
+AI reads these first.
+Updated only when something real changes.

 System Manifest